 And we spent a special evening decorating the tree.

-But I didn’t go and rearrange the ornaments at all once we were done.
-Yes that means that there are way more ornaments at the bottom, and yes they look a bit clumpy but it’s the way they did it and the memories made are way more important than the way it looks. —Something this type A had to get over.
+But I didn't go and rearrange the ornaments at all once we were done. - Yes that means that there are way more ornaments at the bottom, and yes they look a bit clumpy but it's the way they did it and the memories made are way more important than the way it looks.

 Just like your decor style, the way you decorate for Christmas is going to change and evolve over the years.